top of page

 Another legend about Radbod is the origin of the Gravinnenweg 'countesses way' in the province of Friesland.
 This is a submerged stone road at the bottom of Lake Sneekermeer.
 According to legend, this 'way' was constructed by a countess to facilitate the movement of an army.
 Others say it was not Gravinnenweg, but originally Gegravenweg meaning 'dug-way', ordered by King Radbod.
 When strong winds cause low water levels, skippers can still come into contact with the remains of this old stone way with the floor of their ships.
 Geologically speaking, the 'way' is a remnant of a long, straight-lined moraine on the lake's bottom, created during the last glacial period.

 The legend we must mention, is that of Saint Cunera.
 The princess of Orkney who was saved by King Radbod from being killed by the Huns.
 It was during a battle at Cologne in the year 337.
 King Radbod, also known as the king of the Rhine, hid her under his cloak and took her to his palace.
-At the end, Cunera was killed by the queen, Radbod's jealous wife.
+At the end, pious Cunera was killed by the queen, Radbod's jealous wife.
 The spot where it all happened?
-At the town of Rhenen and the Grebbeberg hill in province Utrecht.
-For the full story, read our post Don't believe everything they say about sweet Cunera.
+At the town of Rhenen and Grebbeberg Hill in the province of Utrecht.
+For the full story, read our blog post Don't believe everything they say about sweet Cunera.

 If we make an excursion to about where King Radbod actually might have resided, than one of the best speculations comes from historian Dijkstra (2011).
 Upfront, he explicitly classifies his theory as speculation.
 No scientific misunderstandings there.

-What at least is evident, that the mouth of the River Old Rhine has been a locaction of great strategic importance, and thus a base for ruling elites.
-We refer also to our posts Foreign fighters returning from Viking war bands and Tolkien pleaded in favour of King Finn where more is said about Rodulf and Rijnsburg.
+What at least is evident, that the mouth of the River Old Rhine has been a location of great strategic importance, and thus a base for ruling elites.
+We refer also to our blog posts Foreign fighters returning from Viking war bands and Tolkien pleaded in favour of King Finn in which more is said about Rodulf and Rijnsburg.

 seal Medemblik 1294

 Anyway, back to the saga.
 Charlemagne ordered the twelve asegas from the Seven Sealands to appear before court, and to choose the new laws of Frisia.
-The Seven Sealands, Sawen Selandum in Old-Frisian language, were free peasant republics which formed the loose federation Frisia.
-Stretching from region Westfriesland to region Ostfriesland at the mouth of the River Weser.
-Maybe including the Frisians of Land Wursten on the eastern banks of the River Weser.
+The Seven Sealands, Sawen Selandum in the Old-Frisian language, were small free republics which formed the loose federation Frisia.
+Stretching from the region of Westfriesland to the region of Ostfriesland at the mouth of the River Weser.
+Maybe including the Frisian of the regions Butjadingen and Land Wursten on the western and eastern banks of the River Weser respectively.
 The twelve asegas refused five times to appear before Charlemagne.
 Ultimately, on the sixth day the asegas confessed to Charlemagne they were incapable to choose new laws.
-Now, Charlemagne gave them three choices: (1) to be beheaded, (2) to become un-free, or (3) to be put on a rickety ship "and that sunder allerhanda rower anda rema anda towe" which translates as 'and that without rudder and oar and rope'.
+Now, Charlemagne gave them three choices: (1) to be beheaded, (2) to become un-free, or (3) to be put on a rickety ship "and that sunder allerhanda rower anda rema anda towe" which translates to 'and that without rudder and oar and rope'.
 They chose the third option, the rickety ship.
-Smart choice, but still one that was not hazard-free.
+Suddenly they were able to make a choice.
+And a smart choice too.
+But still one that was not hazard-free.

 At high sea, the twelve asegas started praying, when a thirteenth person joined them out of nowhere.
 The fellow carried a golden axe.
 With it he steered the rickety ship back to safety, to the shores at a place called Eswei.
 There he dug up a sod with his axe, and immediately a sweet well sprung up.
 Just like Moses did with his rod on rock in the Sinai desert.
 The place was named Axenshove ever since.
 Furthermore, and most importantly, all what the thirteenth person taught the other twelve asegas was considered law.
 After he finished his teachings, he disappeared.